kvatsaas/trade-charts/README.md

 - Improve design/UI
 - Clean up/refactor code as needed
 - Improve pick search
-- Mark picks owned by the selected team
- - Might eventually want to do this for each year, so keep that in mind
 - Add a button to update team inventory with the current trade (only with real teams selected)
   - This should clear the selected picks and display the list of trades made
   - User can label the trade (optional)